 I believe that business can and should be a force for good.
 I love that the work I do with corporates helps me to deliver coaching and leadership development to our voluntary sector colleagues who may not otherwise be able to access such support.
 It’s also a great value add for my corporate clients.

-An enormous thank you to Gary for sharing his personal journey with us.
+An enormous thank you to Gary for sharing his personal coach training journey with us.

 Practitioner Diploma / “It has had a marked effect on how I communicate with and relate to others”

 Jon Hazan has worked in many different management environments over the past 25 years.
 Originally serving as an army officer,…

 Practitioner Diploma / “I wanted to be qualified with a credible organisation”

 25th October 2022 by Lee Robertson

 Sam Heighway has enjoyed a 25+ year career in HR, people and change management, leadership development and coaching in the…